Dive In Cohort Application

 Deadline for Application

 View a draft calendar of the Dive In program here.

 For participants completing program requirements, certificates of completion will be distributed by September 9, 2024.

 The CATIE Center anticipates accepting 20 participants in our cohorts.
 For those who are not accepted, you are encouraged to take part in the offerings for our self-directed track, Stepping Stones for Novice Interpreters.

 There are no costs to be a part of the Dive In cohort.
-All of the required activities and resources will be available online with flexibility in timing.
+All of the required activities and resources will be available online.
+The program runs from January through August with synchronous meetings on Wednesday nights via Zoom and asynchronous activities online using Canvas and GoReact.
 We encourage interpreters, Deaf, Coda, and hearing, from diverse backgrounds to apply.